TRADING SYSTEM ARCHITECTURE

 WHAT IS INSIDE

-• Chapter 1: The Foundation of Probabilistic Thinking.
+Chapter 1: The Foundation of Probabilistic Thinking.
 You stop measuring yourself by today's P&L and start measuring whether your process is building an edge.

-• Chapter 2: Rule Design.
+Chapter 2: Rule Design.
 You convert what you see on the chart into rule text you can execute the same way every day.

-• Chapter 3: Verification.
-How to verify manually—without peeking, drifting, or deceiving yourself.
+Chapter 3: Verification.
+How to verify manually — without peeking, drifting, or deceiving yourself.
 How to tell whether your edge is real or just a belief.

-• Chapter 4: Position Sizing.
+Chapter 4: Position Sizing.
 You convert the behavior your system showed in testing into a size your account can survive.

-Each chapter includes a completion check, templates, and workflows.
 So you do not stop at "I understand the concept."

 WHAT HAPPENS WHEN YOU FINISH

-Look at the five questions at the top of this page again.
+Look at those five questions again.

-When you complete the work in this manual, you will answer all five—immediately.
+When you complete the work in this manual, you will answer all five — immediately.

 Not with someone else's numbers.

-A rule set written in your own words—entry, exit, invalidation, monitoring, and the decision not to enter, defined clearly enough that you return to the same judgment on your best day and your worst day.
+A rule set written in your own words — entry, exit, invalidation, monitoring, and the decision not to enter, defined clearly enough that you return to the same judgment on your best day and your worst day.

-And a verification process you can run again and again—without hindsight, without drift, without deceiving yourself.
+And a verification process you can run again and again — without hindsight, without drift, without deceiving yourself.

-Expectancy.
-Longest losing streak.
-Maximum drawdown.
-Non-entry conditions.
-The line between normal and broken.
-The state in which every one of those blanks is filled—that is what "having a system" means.
+The state in which every one of those blanks is filled — that is what "having a system" means.

 And by then, one more thing will have changed.